1. Be able to use LCD as the display device

 looks for mudulated IR at 38 KHz, which means the detector is 'picky'

 at the frequency of the incident light.

-Keep your LCD connections and add the following connection:
+Keep your previous LCD connections and add the following connections to the board:

 number on the remote being pressed.

 You may have a different remote controller.
 The one I used in the